sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/README.md

 **Nnamso Edet Mkpong**
 IT Support and Cybersecurity Professional

-This repository is part of a broader hands-on portfolio built to demonstrate practical technical skills across IT support, troubleshooting, system administration, and security operations.
+This repository is part of a broader hands-on portfolio built to demonstrate practical technical skills across IT support, troubleshooting, system administration and security operations.

 ---